OfficeDev/microsoft-teams-sample-complete-node/README.md

 Install some sort of tunnelling service.
 These instructions assume you are using ngrok: https://ngrok.com/

 * (Only needed if wanting to run in the Bot Emulator)<br>
-Install the Bot Emulator - click on "Bot Framework Emulator (Mac and Windows)": https://docs.botframework.com/en-us/downloads/#navtitle
+Install the Bot Emulator - click on "Bot Framework Emulator (Mac and Windows)": https://github.com/Microsoft/BotFramework-Emulator/releases/latest
     * NOTE: make sure to pin the emulator to your task bar because it can sometimes be difficult to find again

 ## Steps to see the bot running in the Bot Emulator<br>
 NOTE: Teams does not work nor render things exactly like the Bot Emulator - this method is meant as just a slightly easier way to see the project's bot running

-1. Open the microsoft-teams-bot-template directory with VSCode
+1. Open the microsoft-teams-sample-complete-node directory with VSCode

 2. In VSCode go to the debug tab on the left side (looks like a bug), and then at the top click the play button (should be defaulted to running the "Launch - Emulator" configuration)